g3nj1z/Jom-Belajar-Hack-Beginner/Solutions/portswigger.md

 5. Go back to the lab and log in to the administrator account using the leaked password.
 6. To solve the lab, open the admin interface and delete Carlos's account.

-# Access control vulnerabilities

-## Unprotected admin functionality
-1. Go to the lab and view robots.txt by appending /robots.txt to the lab URL.
-Notice that the Disallow line discloses the path to the admin panel.
-2. In the URL bar, replace /robots.txt with /administrator-panel to load the admin panel.
-3. Delete carlos.

-## Unprotected admin functionality with unpredictable URL
-1. Review the lab home page's source using Burp Suite or your web browser's developer tools.
-2. Observe that it contains some JavaScript that discloses the URL of the admin panel.
-3. Load the admin panel and delete carlos.

-## User role controlled by request parameter
-1. Browse to /admin and observe that you can't access the admin panel.
-2. Browse to the login page.
-3. In Burp Proxy, turn interception on and enable response interception.
-4. Complete and submit the login page, and forward the resulting request in Burp.
-5. Observe that the response sets the cookie Admin=false.
-Change it to Admin=true.
-6. Load the admin panel and delete carlos.

-## User role can be modified in user profile
-1. Log in using the supplied credentials and access your account page.
-2. Use the provided feature to update the email address associated with your account.
-3. Observe that the response contains your role ID.
-4. Send the email submission request to Burp Repeater, add "roleid":2 into the JSON in the request body, and resend it.
-5. Observe that the response shows your roleid has changed to 2.
-6. Browse to /admin and delete carlos.

-## User ID controlled by request parameter
-1. Log in using the supplied credentials and go to your account page.
-2. Note that the URL contains your username in the "id" parameter.
-3. Send the request to Burp Repeater.
-4. Change the "id" parameter to carlos.
-5. Retrieve and submit the API key for carlos.

-## User ID controlled by request parameter, with unpredictable user IDs
-1. Find a blog post by carlos.
-2. Click on carlos and observe that the URL contains his user ID.
-Make a note of this ID.
-3. Log in using the supplied credentials and access your account page.
-4. Change the "id" parameter to the saved user ID.
-5. Retrieve and submit the API key.

-## User ID controlled by request parameter with data leakage in redirect
-1. Log in using the supplied credentials and access your account page.
-2. Send the request to Burp Repeater.
-3. Change the "id" parameter to carlos.
-4. Observe that although the response is now redirecting you to the home page, it has a body containing the API key belonging to carlos.
-5. Submit the API key.

-## User ID controlled by request parameter with password disclosure
-1. Log in using the supplied credentials and access the user account page.
-2. Change the "id" parameter in the URL to administrator.
-3. View the response in Burp and observe that it contains the administrator's password.
-4. Log in to the administrator account and delete carlos.

-## Insecure direct object references
-1. Select the Live chat tab.
-2. Send a message and then select View transcript.
-3. Review the URL and observe that the transcripts are text files assigned a filename containing an incrementing number.
-3. Change the filename to 1.txt and review the text.
-Notice a password within the chat transcript.
-4. Return to the main lab page and log in using the stolen credentials.

 ## Directory Traversal

 ## File path traversal, simple case